NiklasPfister/adaXT/docs/user_guide/vis_and_analysis.md

 plt.show()
 ```

-Which could produce a tree, such as this one:
+The resulting plot will look similar to the following:

 ![Plot of DecisionTree](../assets/figures/DecisionTreePlot.png)

-## Analysing the DecisionTree
+## Analyzing the DecisionTree

 adaXT DecisionTrees are built up of individual [Nodes](../api_docs/Nodes.md).
 Under the hood, adaXT calls these nodes when predicting.
 This makes it possible
-for the user to traverse the tree in their own manner, such that each individual
+for the user to traverse the tree on their own, such that each individual
-node can be looked at in more detail.
-As an example, below is a script provided,
+node can be investigated in more detail.
+Below we provide an example script,
-which simply prints all the nodes in the tree.
+which prints all the nodes in a tree.

 ```python
 from adaXT.decision_tree import DecisionNode, LeafNode